5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 <summary><strong>DSDT-based config</strong></summary>

 ### DSDT-based config
-This config is working 100% for T530 Models and supports both HD and HD+ display panels.
+This config is working well for T530 Models in macOS and supports both HD and HD+ display panels but causes ACPI errors when used alongside Windows 10 in a dual boot setup with one physical drive.

-If you simply want to a well-running system, use this config!
+If you simply want to a well-running system for running macOS, use this config!
 You need to rename it to `config.plist` in order to boot with this.
 But before you do, open the config and have a look at the `ACPI > Add` section.
 Enable either `DSDT-HD.aml` or `DSDT-HD+.aml` *(never both)* depending on the display panel of your T530:

 `AAPL,ig-platform-id` `04006601` = **HD+** = 1600x900 px </br>
 `AAPL,ig-platform-id` `03006601` = **HD** = 1366x768 px

 Check the comments of the entries to decide which one you need to enable.
 By default, the DSDT for HD+ panels is enabled.

 </details>

 ## HARDWARE SPECS